 Turn the crank to move time forward until the pointer on the Saros dial points to an eclipse inscription.
 The inscription will indicate month and time of the day (but not the day) of an eclipse and whether it will be solar or lunar.
-CALCULATE DAY purely an instrument of mathematical astronomy, but the Olympiad dial-as we named it-gave it an entirely unexpected social function.

 Adjust the crank until the lunar and solar pointers are aligned (for a solar eclipse) or at 180 degrees (for a lunar eclipse).
 The Egyptian calendar pointer will move correspondingly and indicate the day of the eclipse.